irata-gmbh/vscode-time-tracking/README.md

 2. View summaries of your time spent on different projects and files
 3. Click "Refresh Data" to update the reports with the latest tracking information

+### Using Webhooks

+To integrate your time tracking data with external services:

+1. Go to VS Code Settings
+2. Set `timeTracking.webhookUrl` to your webhook endpoint URL
+3. Optionally set `timeTracking.webhookSecret` for secure payload signing
+4. Time tracking data will be sent to the configured URL when sessions end

+When configured, the extension will send webhooks in [Standard Webhooks](https://www.standardwebhooks.com/) format with the following:
+- Event type: `time.session.completed`
+- Secure signatures using HMAC SHA-256 (when secret is configured)
+- Complete session details including project, duration, category, and notes

 ## Extension Settings

 This extension contributes the following settings: